So it's another Supporters Trust?

 concern the fans and to act as a voice for their interests.
 That often means talking to

-the club, lobbying the club's officials, campaigning amongst the fans, actively
+the club, lobbying the club's officials, liaising the FA and Football League, campaigning amongst the fans, representing the supporters' views to local

-politicians and media and working with other national and local football groups on
+politicians and media, and working with other national and local football groups on

-rightly, doesn't try, because that's not what it is there for, and that's not why people
+rightly, doesn't try, because that's not what it is there for and that's not why people

 join it.
 It doesn't have a mandate from the people who've joined it - many of whom